Your UX design portfolio doesn’t get you the job. Your story does.

 You’ll know your story inside and out.
 You’ll be so familiar with your UX portfolio and overall work experience that you’ll be able to weave those threads into any potential opportunity.

 If you’re looking for your next job or freelance gig, we should talk.
-Since 2015 I’ve helped dozens of job seekers and freelancers get their next opportunity at agencies, startups and big companies like Google, PayPal, The Home Depot and more.
+Since 2015 I’ve helped hundreds of job seekers and freelancers get their next opportunity at agencies, startups and big companies like Google, PayPal, The Home Depot and more.
 Let’s start crafting your story today.

 Make Your Own Persona.